differentiate-catalysis/catalyst-bubble-detection/README.md

 * `clahe` (Contrast Limited Adaptive Histogram Equalization)
 * `contrast_stretch`

+Training can also be done starting with a previous checkpoint file with pretrained weights.
+The `checkpoint` configuration option enables the use of pretrained weights.
+An example of using a checkpoint is shown in `configs/sample_HPO.json`.

 ### Evaluate and Apply Model

 The `evaluate` mode runs the model on the test set of images, and outputs the resulting loss, Intersection over Union (IoU), and Mean Average Percision (mAP) scores. `evaluate` is effectively a call to `apply` followed by a call to `metrics`.